 3 Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, 4 and into an inheritance that can never perish, spoil or fade.
 This inheritance is kept in heaven for you, 5 who through faith are shielded by God’s power until the coming of the salvation that is ready to be revealed in the last time.
 6 In all this you greatly rejoice, though now for a little while you may have had to suffer grief in all kinds of trials.
 7 These have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed.

-I believe I’ve had two new births (v.3 says …he has given us new birth into a living hope…).
+I believe I’ve had two new births (v.3).
 The first one was in 1989 when I became a Christian.
 I believe the second one was August 2013 when I woke up paralyzed from the shoulders down.
-It was definitely a new birth into an entirely new life, but it was still a living hope – may be radically different from the first one I received in 1989, but no less powerful.
+The second one was a radically different new birth into an entirely different life, but it was still a living hope.
+The second one was just as powerful as the first one.

 In this wheelchair, I have hope because of the gift I’ve been given.
 My inheritance (v.4), kept just for me, will never perish, spoil or fade.
 When I arrive in that place, they’ll be no neon sign flashing “no rooms available.”
 As it says in verse 6, I am suffering grief and all kinds of trials so that my faith can be proved genuine.

-James:1 2 Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, 3 because you know the testing of your faith produces perseverance.
+James:1 2 Consider it pure joy, my brothers and sisters, whenever you face trials of many definitely go up 10 select definitely 3 because you know the testing of your faith produces perseverance.
 4 Let perseverance finish its work so that you may be mature and complete, not lacking anything.

 These trials are producing perseverance, maturity, and making me complete.
 I need these trials to bolster my faith.
 I hate to say it but I have to, no pain no gain.
 I need to build my spiritual muscles so that I will continue to worship and trust God until this life is over.